Tracht/phonebook/README.md

 # Storing Climbs in a 'Climbing Book' using React Hooks

-This project builds a sample form to store contact details of user and display it.
+This project builds a sample form to store details of climb (route, country, grade) and display it.

 ## Tech stack:
 * This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).